Understanding Skin Cancer -- the Basics

 Skin cancer is about three times more common in men than in women, and the risk increases with age.
 Most people diagnosed with skin cancer are between ages 45 and 54, although all forms of the disease are appearing more often in younger people.
 If you or any close relatives have had skin cancer, you are more likely to get the disease.
-Geography and race also factor into your chances of getting skin cancer, with the rate of skin cancer at its highest to places where fair-skinned Caucasians migrated that have higher annual sun exposure than their prior climates.
+Geography and race also factor into your chances of getting skin cancer, with the rate of skin cancer at its highest in places where fair-skinned Caucasians migrated from less sunny climes.

 Every malignant skin tumor in time becomes visible on the skin's surface, making skin cancer the only type of cancer that is almost always detectable in its early, curable stages.
 Prompt detection and treatment of skin cancer is equivalent to cure.